lispyclouds/dotfiles/README.md

 ### Bootstrapping new Fedora 35+ or MacOS installations

 - Ensure a recent version of [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) is installed
+- Ensure a recent version of [Node](https://nodejs.org/en/download/) is installed
 - [Only for MacOS] Ensure [Homebrew](https://brew.sh/) is installed.
 - Run `ansible-playbook playbooks/fedora.yml` or `ansible-playbook playbooks/mac.yml` from the root of this dir based on the OS.